prd-khoa-luu/arizona-stay/README.md

     * Some restaurants also charge extra fees for using credit/debit cards (card processing fees, usually 1.5-3.5% per transaction)
     * Some (Asian) restaurants only accept cash only or cash and debit cards
     * Arizona is considering a law to require most businesses to accept cash for purchases under $100
+  * Bill splitting / group payments
+    * Ask early: Tell the server if you want separate checks before ordering
+    * Even or itemized: For similar orders, split evenly
+    * Cash is easiest: Bring small bills to make splitting simple
   * Sales tax: Expect 8–10% sales tax added at checkout, not shown on price tags or menus
   * Price markup rule of thumb